 The Family Law Courts fall far short of including the kinds of comprehensive conflict resolution, financial and psychological services that families involved in a relationship breakdown typically require.
 The Courts function in an adversarial model.

 Most litigants emerge from a settlement in the Family Court disillusioned with the process.
-They tend to expect what has been set out in their Court statements (affidavits) when in reality they are awarded something that is far less than that they had hoped for.
-Unhappy clients are common place in family law litigation.
+They tend to expect what has been set out in their Court statements (affidavits) when in reality they are awarded something that is far less than what they had hoped for.
+Unhappy clients are commonplace in family law litigation.
 The fees and costs incurred in family law litigation are in many cases well beyond the financial means of a client.

 Collaborative practice in contrast takes place entirely outside the Court process.
 Collaboration proceeds without reference to Courts except at the end of the process to formalise a divorce or agreement reached by the parties in the collaborative process.